Command System

 Manager::init(), not in constructors - Ensure the Manager is registered in the

-ResourceRegistrybefore dependent Managers callinit() - A single Manager can implement multiple
+ResourceRegistrybefore dependent Managers callinit() - A single Manager can register handlers for multiple command types

 Ordering